- Previous Slide

 The helicopters are on stand-by to respond quickly to assist our lifesavers and lifeguards as required; as well as providing support to emergency services by conducting search and rescue both on water and land.

-For the 2014/15 season, the Westpac Lifesaver Rescue Helicopter Fremantle is on standby 365 days a year for emergency response and patrol, and will officially commence operations from 6 September to April 30; while the Westpac Lifesaver Rescue Helicopter Busselton will operate from 27 September 2014 to 30 April 2015; as well as providing coverage for Easter and other selected periods.
+For the 2015/16 season, the Westpac Lifesaver Rescue Helicopter Fremantle is on standby 365 days a year for emergency response and patrol, and will officially commence operations from 5th September to April 30; while the Westpac Lifesaver Rescue Helicopter Busselton will operate from 27 September 2015 to 30 April 2016.

 Help our helicopter service